 The next drawing shows the basic layout, with the boundary of the temperature-controlled zone indicated and most of the major hardware shown.

 It’s not a very photogenic set-up, but for completeness, here are photos of the main components, the first showing the PowerSwitch Tail II and the Arduino with LCD, and the second showing the lamp and thermocouple installed in the cabinet:

 The First Full-Scale Test

-In the figure below, the blue line shows the air temperature and the orange diamonds show manual measurements of the dough’s internal temperature during the seemingly endless warm-up period (it takes a long time for a piece of dough to go from 40 to 62 F).
+In the figure below, the blue line shows the air temperature and the orange diamonds show manual measurements of the dough’s internal temperature during the seemingly endless warm-up period (it takes a long time for a piece of dough to go from 40 to 62 °F).
 The changes in set point are indicated by the five stair steps in the chart.
 I was quite pleased with the performance, as it reliably tracked the set point, even though my control algorithm was ultra-simple (perhaps someday – just for fun – I’ll dig out my control systems textbooks and implement a PID control strategy for optimal set point tracking.
-Update: Narrator: “As of March 27, 2021, he never did.”).
+Update: Narrator: “He never did.”).

 A Less Eventful Test

 On a warmer day, the controller doesn’t do much, as the figure below shows.
 After a few minutes of heating to reach the temperature target, the enclosure’s heat losses were small enough so that the temperature stayed above the set point until the fermentation and proofing was complete (this time, FWIW, the recipe was Cook’s Illustrated’s partly whole-wheat bread).

 Overall, I’m happy with the device, and as the coolness of summer in the foggy East Bay and the bread-friendly tomato season approach, I expect to be using this system quite often.